Martha S. Lewis: Government career

-Lewis held several high-level positions in the New York city and state government from the 1960s to the 1980s, under both Republican and Democrat administrations.
+Lewis held several high-level positions in the New York city and state government from the 1960s to the 1980s, under both Republican and Democratic administrations.

 Mayor John Lindsay appointed her in 1964 to be deputy director for the Department of Social and Community Services at New York City Housing Authority, a public housing authority in New York City.
 In 1968, Mayor Lindsay next appointed her to run the "Operation Better Block", which was a prototype for block associations.
 She worked as a consultant in the early 1970s.
 Finally, she served as the director of the Department of Social and Community Services for the New York City Housing Authority from 1972 to 1975, also under Lindsay.

 In 1975, she was appointed a deputy commissioner for special projects for the state Department of Social Services by the newly elected governor Hugh L. Carey.
 In 1977, she became deputy commissioner for the New York City metropolitan area.